tkiat/pomodoro-bar/README.md

 - Configurable session lengths
 - Report simple statistics in both raw and pretty formats
 - Run any system command when work and break sessions end
-- Have an integration with polybar and xmobar with distinctly different colors for active and passive sessions
+- Have an integration with polybar and xmobar with distinctly different colors for work and break sessions

 ## What do you need?

-- xset (this will force the screen to go black after session end)
+- nix to install this app (optional but recommended)
-- nix (optional but recommended)
+- System command(s) to notify you when session ends like `xset` or `espeak` (optional but recommended)

 ## How to Install